mikage-emu/3dbrew/content/Home_Menu.md

 <td><p>0x36c0</p></td>
 <td><p>This is used to read the cached icon data for the currently
 inserted gamecard, if any.
-Prior to doing the read, Home Menu uses <a href="FSFile:GetSize" title="wikilink">FSFile:GetSize</a>.
-After opening the file and before <a href="FSFile:GetSize" title="wikilink">FSFile:GetSize</a> is used, Home Menu uses AM commands 0x10070102(for theme DLC) and 0x30084(gamecard "title-listing").</p></td>
+Prior to doing the read, Home Menu uses <a href="../FSFile:GetSize" title="wikilink">FSFile:GetSize</a>.
+After opening the file and before <a href="../FSFile:GetSize" title="wikilink">FSFile:GetSize</a> is used, Home Menu uses AM commands 0x10070102(for theme DLC) and 0x30084(gamecard "title-listing").</p></td>